 Are you thinking about taking AP Environmental Science but want more information on the course before you decide to enroll?
-Well, you’ve come to the right place!
-AP Environmental Science (also called AP Enviro or APES) is one of the most popular AP classes—but sometimes students don’t know much about it before they enroll, which can make the class difficult and unenjoyable.
+Well, you've come to the right place!
+AP Environmental Science (also called AP Enviro or APES) is one of the most popular AP classes—but sometimes students don't know much about it before they enroll, which can make the class difficult and not very enjoyable.

 So what is AP Environmental Science?
-In this guide, I’ll explain what topics the course covers, show you some sample problems from previous AP Enviro exams, and discuss who should take the class (it might not be who you’re expecting).
-After, I'll end with some tips for success if you do decide to take AP Enviro.
-Let’s get started!
+In this guide, I'll explain what topics the course covers, show you some sample test problems, and discuss who should take the class (it might not be who you're expecting).
+After, I'll end with some tips for success should you decide to take AP Enviro.
+Let's get started!

 What Does AP Environmental Science Cover?

 What do students in APES learn and what does the exam cover?
-While you can get an in-depth look at the class by checking out the College Board’s course description for AP Environmental Science, if you find this too wordy or information-heavy, here’s a briefer, clearer overview of the course.
+While you can get an in-depth look at the class by checking out the College Board's 2019-2020 AP Environmental Science Course and Exam Description, if you find this too wordy or information-heavy, here's a briefer, clearer overview of the class.

-Like other AP science classes, AP Enviro also includes a lab component, and students who take the class will get hands-on experience in the form of completing labs, observing the natural world, and/or doing field work.
-You might have to collect water and test it for certain chemicals, observe wildlife in a field or forest, track plant growth, and so on.
+Like other AP science classes, AP Enviro also includes a lab component, and students who take the class will get hands-on experience in the form of completing labs, observing the natural world, and/or doing fieldwork.
+For example, you might have to collect water and test it for certain chemicals, observe wildlife in a field or forest, track plant growth, and so on.

 Students who complete AP Environmental Science are expected to be able to apply scientific concepts, principles, and methodologies to real-world examples and problems.
 The exam questions are designed to test this knowledge, too.